 Surety bonds requirements will change for consumer loan companies in Washington per newly adopted regulations that take effect on January 1, 2018.
-Consumer loan companies issue mortgage and non-mortgage (personal) loans and are licensed with the Department of Financial Institutions.
+The Department of Financial Institutions enforce licensing requirements for consumer loan companies that issue mortgage and non-mortgage (personal) loans.

-Consumer loan licensees’ bond will be determined based on the volume of loans originated in previous years.
-If it is the company’s first year in business and no loans have been closed, the company will need to post a $30,000 surety bond.
+Washington Mortgage Broker Bond amounts are determined based on the volume of loans originated in previous years.
+I the company is in its first year in business and no loans have been closed, the company will need to purchase and file a $20,000 surety bond.
 Consumer loan companies that originate nonresidential loans and companies that originate only residential mortgage loans will determine their bond amount as follows:

 Washington consumer loan companies that both service (meaning they collect payments on mortgages) and originate (meaning they process loan applications and disburse loans) residential mortgages will determine their bond amount in accordance with the list above using their loan origination volume.